VulDeeLocator: A Deep Learning-based Fine-grained Vulnerability Detector: Acknowledgment

+Take the iSeVC in Fig. \ref{Fig_SeVC_generation}(d) as an example.
+The vector corresponding to iSeVC is the input to the learned BRNN-vdl neural network.
+After computing the average of the $\kappa$ largest output values for the tokens in each line, the iSeVC is determined as vulnerable and the vulnerable lines of intermediate code is in Lines 19-21 in Fig. \ref{Fig_SeVC_generation}(d).
+Finally, the vulnerable lines in iSeVC are mapped to the vulnerable line in the source code (i.e., Line 25 in Fig. \ref{Fig_SeVC_generation}(a)).

-We gear our experiments towards answering the following four Research Questions (RQs): \begin{itemize} \item RQ1: Can intermediate code-based vulnerability candidate representation be leveraged to achieve a substantially higher vulnerability detection capability? \item RQ2: Can BRNN-vdl achieve a substantially higher vulnerability locating precision than BRNN? \item RQ3: How effective and precise is VulDeeLocator in detecting and locating vulnerabilities of target programs with known ground truth? \item RQ4: How effective and precise is VulDeeLocator in detecting and locating vulnerabilities of real-world software products for which we do not know whether they contain vulnerabilities or not? \end{itemize}
+We gear our experiments towards answering the following four {\em Research Questions} (RQs): \begin{itemize} \item RQ1: Can intermediate code-based vulnerability candidate representation be leveraged to achieve a substantially higher vulnerability detection capability? \item RQ2: Can BRNN-vdl achieve a substantially higher vulnerability locating precision than BRNN? \item RQ3: How effective and precise is VulDeeLocator in detecting and locating vulnerabilities of target programs with known ground truth? \item RQ4: How effective and precise is VulDeeLocator when applied to detect and locate vulnerabilities in real-world software products? \end{itemize} Our experiments use a machine with a NVIDIA GeForce GTX 1080 GPU and an Intel Xeon E5-1620 CPU operating at 3.50GHz.